-2 EVAPORATION MEASURING APPARATUS
+EVAPORATION MEASURING APPARATUS

-Fig.1 schematically illustrates the new experimental device used for measuring evaporation.
+Fig.1.
+Schematic illustration of climate control apparatus Fig.1 schematically illustrates the new experimental device used for measuring evaporation.
 The humidity and temperature in environment-control chamber were controlled by dehumidifier, ultrasonic humidifier and heater, while monitored by a thermo-hygrometer at the top of chamber.
-An air blender was used to mix air well in the environment-control chamber, and then the air was delivered to the climatic chamber by air blow at certain wind speed, in which the temperature, humidity and wind velocity were monitored.
-Control panel was to set the climatic conditions and monitor the value validation.
-K-7 sand was chosen as the sample with maximum dry density in the column and initially saturated, the profile of water content and temperature were monitored, together with the water pressure.
+Then the air was delivered to the climatic chamber by air blow at certain wind speed, in which the temperature, humidity and wind velocity were monitored.
+The specimen in the column was initially saturated, the profile of water content and temperature were monitored, together with the water pressure.
 The evaporation value was monitored by scale with accuracy of 1g, and there was no equipment for supplying radiation energy.

-3 SURFACE RESISTANCE FORMULATIONS
+SURFACE RESISTANCE FORMULATIONS